commandplaneio/copl/README.md

-# The Ultiamte Workflow Tool for Remote Preview and Developer Environments
+# The Ultimate Workflow Tool for Remote Preview and Developer Environments

 The public release page of copl.
 Check the web site for more [info](https://beta.commandplane.io).